Mariunil/ros2-opcua/README.md

     Stage 5   - OPC-UA-Subscriber/ROS2.0-publisher hybrid node                  PENDING

+    Stage 6   - Code clean-up, improve modularity, improve extensibility,
+                informative in-line descriptions and comments

-    Stage 6   - Adding component structure to OPC UA publisher to enable node-hierarchy
+    Stage 7   - Introduce node hierarchy to OPC UA publisher to present component structure/hierarchy.

-    Stage 7   - OPC UA subscriber with web extensions launching web based AAS with component information

-    Stage 8   - OPC UA subscriber/webAAS: adding oppurtunity to call callbacks through webservices in the web AAS
+    Stage 8   - Introduce a web interface to a component.
+Web interface should be launched from a seperate c-file with web service callable callbacks providing information from the OPC UA information model.

+    Stage 9   - Introduce encryption capabilities from open62541.
+                demand login info to st up a pubsub-connection.

+    Stage 10   - Introduce open62541 TSN-extension, develop real-time
+                pub/sub code to be runned with linux RT-patched linux system.

 ## Development notes:

-Installation guide and demo code is being made.
-The publisher and subscriber nodes should be deployable directly inside ROS 2.0 systems.

 The open62541 pub/sub documentation is not finished, but there are several tutorials and some example code.
 There is high level APIs available for clients, servers and publishers but the subscriber API is currently not finished (07-08-2019).